 Now that all the pieces are cut, it’s time to put it all together.
 Scrap wood nailed to the back of the pallet wood holds the pallet pieces in place.

 Screws hold the corrugated tin to the plywood.

 Four more screws hold the burlap covered plywood to both the tin and pallet wood.

 And four more screws hold the tube straps in place.
-The screws were screwed in tightly without the glass present so I wouldn’t break the glass.
-Loosening of the screws a half turn allowed the straps to be turned so I could insert the glass and picture.
+The screws were screwed in tightly without the glass.
+Therefore preventing the glass from breaking.
+Then the screws were loosened a half turn to allow the straps to be turned so I could insert the glass and picture.